 Then, you found that network B can return ads for your remnant ad inventories.
 So, how do you enable ad network B to return an ad for the inventories (that were supposed to be filled by network A but couldn’t)?
 In this case, to make both ad networks run at the same time and deliver an ad if the primary network returns nothing, ‘passback’ functionality is required to be enabled.

 Curious to know how passback tags work?
 Don’t worry.
 We’re going to discuss it in a minute.

-So, how does passback tags work?
+So, how do passback tags work?

 Usually, the passback process includes the following steps:

-- When a viewer visits a website and loads a page, the browser makes a call to the publisher’s ad server (first-party ad server) using an ad server tag (in our case, it will be GPT tag with passback functionality enabled).
+- When a viewer visits a website and loads a page, the browser makes a call to the publisher’s ad server (first-party ad server) using an ad server tag (in our case, it will be a GPT tag with passback functionality enabled).

 - The ad server tag returns an ad that consists of a third-party (buyers) ad server tag.

 - This third-party ad server tag makes a call to the third-party ad server via third-party ad networks and requests to deliver an eligible ad.